Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 ### Securing Sensitive Data

-Live tests need to do sensitive operations, like authenticating with your Azure endpoints, keys, secrets, etc, these are generally contained in the environment variables which are used as part of the tests.
+Live tests need to do sensitive operations, like authenticating with your Azure endpoints, keys, secrets, etc. These are generally contained in the environment variables which are used as part of the tests.

 We must secure them and not let them leak into our recordings.
 To avoid storing the sensitive info in the recordings, we use the sanitizers to mask the values with the fake ones or remove them, `RecorderStartOptions` helps us here.